NizanHulq/NizanHulq/README.md

 - 👋 Hi, I’m @NizanHulq
 - 👀 I’m interested in frontend programming
-- 🌱 I’m currently learning in college
+- 🌱 I’m Completed my study at University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on All of Software Development
-- 📫 How to reach me ...
+- 📫 How to reach me, just email me on nizandiaulhaq@gmail.com

 <!---
 NizanHulq/NizanHulq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.